Overview for Sierra de Guadarrama: The Mountains of Madrid and Segovia

 Day 3: Escorial to Cercedilla

 Climb up the beautiful Abantos peak (1,753 m) and keep walking along the ridge, with views for miles; you can also see the amazing 150 m high cross of Valle de los Caidos.
 You can keep walking to El León pass (there is an always open bar and restaurant) or descend to Guadarrama reservoir, where a taxi will pick you up to take you to Cercedilla.
-If you prefer an easier day, choose a short but pleasant walk in Collado Mediano, with incredible views of the whole range and nice terraces and restaurants at the end.
-If you choose Collado Mediano, take a short train transfer to Cercedilla.
+A nice and challenging circular walk up to Abantos is also available.
+But If you prefer an easier day, take a short but fun walk in Collado Mediano, with incredible views of the whole range and nice bars and restaurants at the end.

 - Overnight at Casa Peña Pintada